algosup/2024-2025-project-1-fpga-team-6/Documents/QA/TestCases.md

 The description of the scenario during testing.

 **Test case Description** <br>
 A clear and concise description of what the purpose of the test case is.
-The tester will need to precise if he tests an Unit test.
+The tester will need to precise if he proced a unit test.

 **Pre-conditions**<br>
 The requirements the tester could need to perform the test.